cloki0610/CI-Portfolio-Project-5/README.md

    To add the first name, last name and email to the profile form and edit them in user interface, I find this solution with some improvement to fulfill the requirement.
  - [My Project 4](https://github.com/cloki0610/CI-Portfolio-Project-4)

-   I reuse some code from my previous project to create the view as class-based view.
+   I reuse some code from my previous project to create the view as class-based view, and complete my test cases of my web application.
 <hr>

 ## **Media**